How do I get my altcoin or ICO added to Bittylicious?

 I agree.
 What now?

 Please go to the helpdesk and submit a ticket.
-Include information on your altcoin, suitable links and also agreement to make the deposit.
+Include information on your altcoin or ICO, suitable links and also agreement to make the deposit.
 You will then, upon approval, be given a BTC address to make the deposit.